mliu16/Small-World/README.md

 ### Queue
 [Queue](http://introcs.cs.princeton.edu/java/43stack/)
-Queue is a collection that is based on the first-in-first-out (FIFO) policy.
+is a collection that is based on the first-in-first-out (FIFO) policy.
 The policy of doing tasks in the same order that they arrive is one that we encounter frequently in everyday life, from people waiting in line at a theater, to cars waiting in line at a toll booth, to tasks waiting to be serviced by an application on your computer.